NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/ContinuousDeployment.rst

    :local:
    :depth: 2

-You can deploy all changes that you make to a fork of the nRF Asset Tracker for Azure automatically.
+You can automatically deploy all changes that you make to a fork of the nRF Asset Tracker for Azure.

 .. note::